Unveiling Central ortho-H2D+ Depletion at Sub-kau Scales in Prestellar Core G205.46-14.56M3: The First Interferometric

 \subsection{Fast and Slow Core Contraction}

-\autoref{fig:fastNslow} compares a slow-contraction chemo-dynamical model with the fast-contraction model shown in \autoref{fig:nonLTE_chem}.
-The slow case reaches the same central density of $1.1\times10^7$~cm$^{-3}$ (see \autoref{fig:fastNslow}(a)) at an age of 5.1~Ma, about ten times longer than the fast case, which attains it at 0.42~Ma.
-The fast case age is comparable to the free-fall time of 0.43~Ma at an initial density of $5\times10^3$~cm$^{-3}$.
-The slow case is intended to mimic an ambipolar-diffusion timescale, often taken to be roughly ten times the free-fall time \citep[e.g.,][]{Das21}.
+\autoref{fig:fastNslow} compares a slow-contraction chemodynamical model with the fast-contraction model shown in \autoref{fig:nonLTE_chem}.
+The slow case reaches the same central density of $1.1\times10^7$~cm$^{-3}$ (see \autoref{fig:fastNslow}(a)) at an age of 5.1~Ma, about 10 times longer than the fast case, which attains it at 0.42~Ma.
+The fast case age is comparable to the freefall time of 0.43~Ma at an initial density of $5\times10^3$~cm$^{-3}$.
+The slow case is intended to mimic an ambipolar-diffusion timescale, often taken to be roughly 10 times the freefall time \citep[e.g.,][]{Das21}.

-Because the slow model evolves for a longer time before reaching the same $n_{\rm H_2}$, gas–grain collisional coupling cools the gas closer to the dust temperature, bringing $T_{\rm k}(r)$ nearer to $T_{\rm d}(r)$, as shown in \autoref{fig:fastNslow}(b).
-Under these conditions of low temperatures and a longer contraction time, the deuterium fractionation is allowed to progress further. \autoref{fig:fastNslow}(c) shows that the deuteration of \NtHp grows by factors of about 5–10 across radii.
-This is reflected by a stronger reduction of the \Ht ortho-to-para ratio in \autoref{fig:fastNslow}(d), which can drop by up to two orders of magnitude in the slow case.
+Because the slow model evolves for a longer time before reaching the same $n_{\rm H_2}$, gas--grain collisional coupling cools the gas closer to the dust temperature, bringing $T_{\rm k}(r)$ nearer to $T_{\rm d}(r)$, as shown in \autoref{fig:fastNslow}(b).
+Under these conditions of low temperatures and a longer contraction time, the deuterium fractionation is allowed to progress further. \autoref{fig:fastNslow}(c) shows that the deuteration of \NtHp grows by factors of about 5--10 across radii.
+This is reflected by a stronger reduction of the \Ht ortho-to-para ratio in \autoref{fig:fastNslow}(d), which can drop by up to 2 orders of magnitude in the slow case.
 A lower OPR(\Ht) favors further deuteration of the \Hthp isotopologues and, consequently, higher \NtDp/\NtHp ratios \citep{Pineau91, Pagani92chem, Pagani09b, Pagani13, Bovino21}.